Taiwo2928/Amazon-Analysis-DSA_Project/README.md

         ![image](https://github.com/user-attachments/assets/9a7ed91b-ac70-423d-9bcd-7e5e8136b96d)

    3.  **Insights fromn Data**
+         How does the rating relates to the levelof discount?
-             From my analysis, the level of discount does not influence the product rating by customers.
+         From my analysis, there is no correlation as the level of discount does not influence the product rating by customers.

           `relationship between rating and level of discount= 0.119018491`